Table of Contents

 For the latest information about developments related to Form 843 and its instructions, such as legislation enacted after they were published, go to www.irs.gov/form843.

 Use Form 843 to claim a refund or request an abatement of certain taxes, interest, penalties, fees, and additions to tax.

-Do not use Form 843 to request a refund of income tax.
+Do not use Form 843 to request a refund of income tax or Additional Medicare Tax.
 Employers cannot use Form 843 to request a refund of Federal Insurance Contributions Act (FICA) tax, Railroad Retirement Tax Act (RRTA) tax, or income tax withholding.
 Also do not use Form 843 to amend a previously filed income or employment tax return.
 Do not use Form 843 to claim a refund of agreement fees, offer-in-compromise fees, or lien fees.